Module & theme fields best practices

 This isn't a rulebook but we do encourage you to use this page as a guide to providing an intuitive experience for content creators.

-- Component - This is a smaller piece of a module.
-An image, in an image and text module, would be a component.
+- Component: a smaller piece of a module.
+For example, an image in an image and text module would be a component.
 The text in that same module would be a separate component.
 The term component is referred to in terms of design, and is not a technical HubSpot-specific concept.
 Components can be content or stylistic.

-- Stylistic or presentational component - this refers to a piece of a module that conveys no actual meaning to the site visitor.
+- Stylistic or presentational component: a piece of a module that conveys no actual meaning to the site visitor.
 For example, a drop shadow on cards for a pricing table; If removed the meaning of the content is still the same.

-- Toggle - this refers to the boolean field's ability to be displayed as a toggle switch (think light-switch).
+- Toggle: the boolean field's ability to be displayed as a toggle switch.

-- Text and image module - this is simply referring to a common design where an image will be placed next to each other horizontally.
+- Text and image module: a common design where an image will be placed next to each other horizontally.

-When it comes to considering image fields vs. background image fields, think in terms of accessibility.
-If the content creator should have the ability to add alt text - use an image field.
+When it comes to considering using an image field or background image field, consider accessibility.
+If the content creator should have the ability to add alt text, use an image field instead of a background image field.

 How you organize your fields plays a large part in the content creator’s ability to quickly get in, make changes and get out.